 Sometimes you forget that the sweeping beaches of the East coast are just 2-3 hours drive away from busy KL.
-Last long weekend we wanted to pack the car with spades and buckets and head down to the coast, and shack up somewhere simple.
+Last long weekend we wanted to pack the car with spades and buckets and head down to the coast for a getaway in Cherating.

 Simple is an overstatement in Cherating.
 The village is like a remnant from an era long gone when backpackers flocked the only street and bought Bob Marley t-shirts.
 And 15 monsoons later, it hasn’t changed – except the backpackers, they are gone.
-On what was the one of the busiest weekends of the season, most of the restaurants were shuttered closed and none of the shops sold the one item we wanted to buy: hats for kids.
+On what was the one of the busiest weekends of the season, most of the restaurants were shuttered closed.
+None of the shops sold the one item we wanted to buy: hats for kids.
+It’s like Murphey’s Law: when you’re looking for something, you won’t be able to find it.

 The beach itself, while cannot be compared to the picture perfect island beaches across the sea, is wide and great for crab-hunting and stream digging.
 In the low tide the sea retreats far away, leaving behind puddles perfect for exploring.
 The waves are gentle and the sea is shallow.
 There are no services to speak of, other than the ice-cream seller driving up and down the beach on his moped.